DMacMakes/dmdocs/content/en/torrens/ise102/week11b/index.md

 -----------

-## OLDER MATERIAL
+## Extra learning

-This is from previous trimesters, you may find nuggets of nice info,especially on pass by reference.
+_This content is from previous trimesters and may contain a reference here or there to code or characters (batty) that aren't with us anymore._

 ## Ending the game
 A way to **end the game**.
 There's work to be done like: